waruta/completeness/README.md

 ---

 🛠 License
-This project is licensed under the AGPL-3.0 license.
+This project is licensed under the GNU GPLv3 license.